I can't do this by myself

 Family members often feel overwhelmed, anxious and isolated while caring for a loved one with Alzheimer’s or other types of dementia.

 Our Palliative Care for Dementia program helps patients at any stage of the disease, not just end of life.
 Some families only need it a short time to learn behavior management techniques.
 Others want support much longer.
-It is not covered by Medicare or insurance plans, but thanks to generous funders, the cost is just $200 for the first month, and $150 for each subsequent month.
+It is funded through private payment from the patient/family and by grants.

 Whenever you need help or advice, you can call and talk directly to a nurse or social worker, there's someone to turn to any time of day or night—never an answering service.
 (602) 636-6363